vednexgen/CoffeeWithJava-Sept25/README.md

 # CoffeeWithJava-Sept25

-This is the project to demonstrate java basics..
+This is the project to demonstrate java basics.